-In May of 2022 we closed the acquisition of the extrusion die business of Halex Holdings, which operates four key manufacturing locations - two in Germany and two in Italy.
-Halex is the second largest manufacturer of aluminum extrusion dies in Europe and the continent's leading supplier of complex extrusion dies.
-Halex complements our six existing extrusion die operations in Canada, USA, Mexico, Colombia and Brazil.
-This acquisition provides us with well-established and high-quality operations and more extensive opportunities to better support our global customers.
-While the energy crises and weak economic conditions in Europe have presented unexpected early challenges, we remain excited by the potential over the long term.
-We are already seeing good synergies through the sharing of best practices and leveraging of greater global scale.
+Halex acquisition completed May, 2022 - Halex is the second largest manufacturer of aluminum extrusion dies in Europe and the continent's leading supplier of complex extrusion dies, complementing Exco's existing North and South American extrusion die operations.
+The acquisition provides Exco with well-established and high-quality operations, more extensive opportunities to better support our global customers and grow in new markets.
+Work continues to integrate Halex into the Extrusion Group operations and realize synergies from the sharing of best practices.